PRATHVIRAJ67/Eg-assignment--To-Do--App/README.md

 ![To-Do List Application Screenshot](./eg%20to%20do%20app.png)

-This is a simple To-Do List application built using **React**.
-The app is designed as a part of a skills assessment for the Frontend Developer - Intern position at **EG India**.
+This is a responsive and user-friendly To-Do List application built with React.
+It allows users to add, manage, and track their tasks efficiently.
+Key features include adding new tasks, marking tasks as complete, sorting and filtering tasks, and clearing completed tasks.
+The app uses local storage to ensure tasks persist across sessions, providing a smooth and consistent user experience.

 ## Hosted Link

-The application is hosted and can be accessed here: [To-Do List App Demo]()
+The application is hosted and can be accessed here: [https://eg-assignment-to-do-app-6a7a.vercel.app/]()

 ## Features Implemented